steliosploumpis/Universal_Head_3DMM/README.md

 <br/>

 ## Public release models
 The head models have been freely available for research and education purposes.
-To obtain access to the models, you need to complete and sign the user agreement form (can be found in this repository, user_aggrement.pdf).
+To obtain access to the models, you need to complete and sign the user agreement form (can be found in this repository, user_agreement.pdf).
 This agreement should be completed by a full-time academic staff member (not a student) or a craniofacial clinician.
-The form should be signed, and emailed to Stylianos Ploumpis (s.ploumpis@imperial.ac.uk), Nick Pears (nick.pears@york.ac.uk) and William Smith (william.smith@york.ac.uk).
+The form should be signed, and emailed to Stylianos Ploumpis (s.ploumpis@imperial.ac.uk), Nick Pears (nick.pears@york.ac.uk).
 We will verify your request and contact you on how to download the model package.
 Note that the agreement requires that:

 1. The models are used for non-commercial research and education purposes only.
 2. You agree not copy, sell, trade, or exploit the model for any commercial purposes.